Holiday DUI Checkpoints – Bay Area

 - If you are taken to the station and asked whether you would like a witness – you should request one and try to get someone to the station to view your condition.

 - Always be nice!
-Being a jerk will always hurts your case.
+Being a jerk will always hurt your case.

-If you have any questions regarding a DUI case in California feel free to contact my office and we will set up a FREE consultation (415) 552-1215.
+If you have any questions regarding a DUI case in California feel free to contact my office and set up a FREE consultation at (415) 552-1215.